Usage

 }

-at which invoices will be sent.
-A POST request to the /customer
+This is the callback at which invoices will be sent.
+Make a POST request to the /customer endpoint to update your informations by your own.

 Generate a user token

 When a user on your system requests to manage collectors, you need to generate a temporary token to authorize him access to Invoice-Collector server.
-You can make a POST request to the /authorize

-endpoint to generate the token.
+You can make a POST request to the /user endpoint to generate the token.

-curl -X POST http://localhost:8080/api/v1/authorize \
+curl -X POST http://localhost:8080/api/v1/user \

 -H "Authorization: Bearer <bearer_token>" \